TomHilder/beam-boozle/README.md

 - A super-fast _exact_ (to machine precision) likelihood that NEVER builds a matrix, and will never dominate your run time unless your images are absolutely huge
 - Both NumPy and JAX backends.
 The gradients are also exact to machine precision.

 The goal is to provide a drop-in solution for anyone who is fitting to synthesised images, such that they do not have to do basically any work, but can account for correlations.
-The companion paper will also explore why this is important, and increasing important as model complexity increases (for example deep-learning and other non-parametric models).
+The companion paper will also explore why this is important, and **increasingly important** as model complexity increases (for example deep-learning and other non-parametric models).

 ## TODO